docwarems/jmc-tutorial/docs/README.md

 It seems most of these blocking events come from the same source.

-Let’s take a step back and consider the information we’ve gathered.
+Let's take a step back and consider the information we've gathered.
 Most of our worker threads seem to be waiting on each other attempting to get the Logger lock.
 All calls to that logger seem to be coming from the WorkerThread.run().